Houston Area

 Hotel Granduca Houston

-Boutique luxury, 3 miles from Memorial Park
+Boutique luxury, near Memorial Park

 An Italian-styled boutique property in the Uptown District with a garden terrace and outdoor pool.
 Smaller and quieter than the Houstonian, with a strong restaurant in the hotel.
 Good for smaller groups or a couple who want character over convention center scale.